 Nursing, The Noble Profession, they say.
-But often times we forget about the dangers that comes with the profession.
-When we talk about dangerous professions, nursing may be the last thing that may come to mind but critical analysis will reveal how dangerous the nursing profession is.
-The following are few examples showing how dangerous the nursing profession is:
+But oftentimes we forget about the dangers that come with the profession.
+When we talk about dangerous professions, nursing may be the last thing that may come to mind but the critical analysis will reveal how dangerous the nursing profession is.
+The following are a few examples showing how dangerous the nursing profession is: